 Two customers buy the same product, from the same company, on the same day.

 They go through the same sales process.
 They hear the same pitch.
 They sign the same contract.
-From the outside, they should have the same experience.
+From the company’s perspective, they should receive the same post-sale experience.

 But they don’t.